steadefi/steadefi-codehawks/README.md

     - Just like other smart contract vaults (like ERC-4626 standard), the vaults are also susceptible to a Inflation/Donation Attack that can be carried out by the first depositor to the vault.
 We will mitigated this by being the first to deposit a small amount to any new vaults and sending the vault share tokens to the vault contract itself, so it will not be accessible to anyone.
 - **Chainlink price feed dependency**
     - The protocol is dependent on Chainlink price feeds operating accurately and correctly.
 In situations where it does not, the oracle contracts would already revert, therefore preventing further actions with the vaults.
-    - It should be assumed that for all accepted tokens in this protocol, there is a price feed for it (the "GM" LP tokens' price comes from GMX itslef which uses Chainlink as well)
+    - It should be assumed that for all accepted tokens in this protocol, there is a price feed for it (the "GM" LP tokens' price comes from GMX itself which uses Chainlink as well)
 - **Keeper dependency**
     - The strategy vaults are dependent on keepers running to compound and rebalance the vaults periodically.
 It should be assumed that the keepers will always be able to run 24/7 to trigger the right functions.
 However, if there can be issues arising due to such functions, please report them as findings.
 - **GMX Callback failures**